 Tune in next time to find out how Radbot aims to get funded and go large on the world stage!

-Why does it in practice take many years to become an overnight success?
+Why does it in practice take many many years to become an overnight success?

-And why isn't it likely that that lone wolf will know everything that needs to be done?
+And why isn't it likely that a lone wolf will know everything that needs to be done?
 Or how to do it well?

-Here's one such rude interuption on the road for fame and riches: before you can start telling people about your shiny new product, you'd better have a good name for it, and selecting or creating one is not trivial!
+Here's one such rude interruption on the road to fame and riches.
+Before you can start telling people about your shiny new product, you'd better have a good name for it, and selecting or creating one is not trivial!